kellyjonbrazil/jc/docs/parsers/ls.md

 Options supported:
 - `lbaR1`
 - `--time-style=full-iso`
-- `-h`: File sizes will be available in text form with `-r` but larger file sizes with human readable suffixes will be converted to `Null` in the default view since the parser attempts to convert this field to an integer.

 Note: The `-1`, `-l`, or `-b` option of `ls` should be used to correctly parse filenames that include newline characters.
 Since `ls` does not encode newlines in filenames when outputting to a pipe it will cause `jc` to see multiple files instead of a single file if `-1`, `-l`, or `-b` is not used.
 Alternatively, `vdir` can be used, which is the same as running `ls -lb`.